 - Trouble sleeping

-Anxiety disorder is more than just having anxious feelings from time to time.
-You might not be able to function in everyday social situations.
+Anxiety disorder is more than just having anxious feelings from time to time, and you might not be able to function in everyday social situations.
 It’s a mental illness that can affect your relationships, work, and quality of life.

 Stimulants Are The Most Common Type of Medicine Used To Treat Anxiety

-Believe it or not, they work by producing more of certain chemicals in the brain, therefore making the pathways in the brain work more effectively and efficiently.
+Believe it or not, they work by producing more of certain chemicals in the brain, making the brain’s pathways work more effectively and efficiently.
 It is reported that stimulants lessen ADHD symptoms in 70% to 80% of people who take them.
-Some examples of stimulants used in treating ADHD and anxiety are:
+Some examples of stimuli used in treating ADHD and anxiety are:

 - Amphetamine (Evekeo)